Broadband Wireless Access (BWA) technologies provide high-speed communication access by wireless means to consumer and business markets.

 Access, Terminals, Transmission & Multiplexing (ATTM)

 The Working Group TM 4 of ETSI technical committee ATTM is responsible for specifications for point-to-point and multipoint radio systems in the fixed service, used in core and access networks, covering all equipment aspects including antenna parameters.
-These specifications address many frequency bands within the range 1,3 GHz to 86 GHz for point-to-point radio systems (EN 302 217-2) and 3,5 GHz, 10 GHz and 26 GHz for multipoint radio systems (EN 302 326-2).
+These specifications address many frequency bands within the range 1,3 GHz to 86 GHz for point-to-point radio systems (EN 302 217-2) and 3,5 GHz, 10 GHz, 26 GHz, 28 GHz, 32 GHz and 42 GHz for multipoint radio systems (EN 302 326-2).
+Consideration for the introduction of other bands, newly allocated or made available to fixed service use, is routinely carried on, as appropriate.

 Other Technical Committees